fredericaltorres/ParenthesesParser/README.md

 # ParenthesesParser

 Given a string containing the characters '(', ')', '{', '}', '[' and ']'
-and any other characters in between determine if the Parentheses are balanced.
+and any other characters in between determine if the parentheses are balanced.

 ## Valid Expression
  - "()"